- Third Form

 - Prepare for your Spring Term exams and do (very) well on them!
 This is your last chance to strengthen your academic profile before you start applying to colleges.

-- Take the SAT Subject tests
+- Take the SAT (if needed)

 - Take the ACT (if needed)